The Silver Petticoat Review: Old-Fashioned Romance, Period Dramas & Romantic (emphasis on the capital ‘R’) Storytelling

 - Guest Posts – A place for guests to talk about their book, film, or show in creative ways!

 - Silver Petticoat MysteriesComing soon!
 A new column coming soon with a fun twist.
 Each post will include a new mystery.
-Basically, how it works is we pick an old book we find in a used bookstore or even a vintage shop and then we start to research.
-These are typically lesser known novels (fitting to our site) forgotten over time and we want them to be remembered again.
+Basically, how it works is we pick an old book and then we start to research.
+These are typically lesser-known novels (fitting to our site) forgotten over time and we want them to be remembered.
 So we will research the author and the book and share what we find.
 We’ll also let you know what the book is about and more.

 - Typing Fictional Characters – We type fictional characters using the Myers-Briggs Assessment.
 We base our choices on research and all around educated guessing.
 It’s all in good fun and we love a good discussion, so if you agree or disagree with our choices let us know!